 Add a SAML ApplicationAdd a SAML Application

-You can configure your own connection between a SAML-enabled web application (the service provider, or SP) and SecurID (the identity provider, or IdP).
-After you complete this procedure, the application is added to My Applications and is available for single sign-on (SSO) after the next publish operation.
+You can configure a connection between a SAML-enabled web application (the service provider, or SP) and SecurID (the identity provider, or IdP).
+This procedure adds the application to My Applications and makes it available for single sign-on (SSO) after the next publish operation.

 Before you begin